Disadvantages of electric scooters (what you need to know before buying)

 Possible breakdowns and short lifespan for some budget models

-For most scooters, this is more a matter of bad lack, and that includes even the cheapest scooters.
+For most scooters, this is more a matter of bad luck, and that includes even the cheapest scooters.

-Of course, there are still some suspicious choices available online and in retail stores, usually coming from new or no-name brands, with a lot of Chinesium and low-quality parts or execution, and the risk of a breakdown even in the first month of usage will be higher.
+There are still some suspicious choices available online and in retail stores, usually coming from new or no-name brands, with a lot of “chinesium” and low-quality parts or execution, and the risk of a breakdown even in the first month of usage will be higher.

 Some electric scooters have very short warranty periods